 Addressing the impacts of climate change can be overwhelming, but there are already many things you can do to help nature adapt to a changing climate.
-Greening Australia and the Department of Environment, Land, Water and Planning (DELWP) have worked with a range of organisations to develop guidelines for community groups and agencies to build this program.
+Greening Australia and the Department of Environment, Land, Water and Planning (DELWP) have worked with a range of organisations to develop guidelines for community groups and agencies to build Climate Future Plots.

-Building Climate Future Plots will help improve the resilience of plants in your neighbourhood to climate change.
+Building Climate Future Plots will help improve the resilience of plants and animals in your region to climate change.
 The plots are areas of revegetated and restored land that include plant genetics from different climates.
-This means that, as the climate changes, these plant communities will be better equipped to change with it.
+This means that, as the climate changes, these plant communities will be better equipped to adapt and change with it.

 Benefits of Climate Future Plots